muhammadalaa20/monitorAgent/README.md

 ## Notes

-Don't forget to change the ip adress of your fetch in the agent.js before packaging from localhost to the machine running the server.js
+Don't forget to change the ip address of your fetch in the agent.js before packaging from localhost to ip address of the machine running the server.js

 ``` bash